isomerpages/cris-stcc/_platform-1/Cancer Clinical Trials & Investigational Medicine Units.md

 position as a leading destination for conducting cancer clinical trials.
-We offer unique solutions to support and streamline clinical trial conduct by bringing together the expertise, capabilities and resources across the three healthcare clusters in Singapore.
-Our platform works closely with research and pharmaceutical/ biotechnology organisations in both the public sector and industry with the common goal of facilitating access to innovative treatments for cancer patients.</p>
+We offer unique solutions to support and streamline clinical trial conduct by bringing together the expertise, capabilities and resources across the three healthcare clusters in Singapore.</p>
+<p>Our platform works closely with research and pharmaceutical/ biotechnology
+organisations in both the public sector and industry with the common goal of facilitating access to innovative treatments for cancer patients.</p>
 <h3><strong>Our capabilities and initiatives</strong></h3>
 <ul data-tight="true" class="tight">
 <li>